Global Businesses leaders and innovation teams are becoming intrigued by the productivity and efficiency prospects of autonomous robotic systems.

 “So, How are businesses going to prepare for this?”

-The insatiable media drumbeat and the evangelising of moon-shot robotic projects combined with the harsh reality of a rapidly aging workforce, employment costs rising uncontrollably and our national productivity levels languishing just above pre-crisis level, is sending shockwaves through industry.
+The insatiable media drumbeat and the evangelising of moon-shot robotic projects combined with the harsh reality of a rapidly ageing workforce, employment costs rising uncontrollably and our national productivity levels languishing just above pre-crisis level, is sending shockwaves through industry.
 These factors are intensifying the pressures on global businesses to harness robotic technology as a potential reprieve to today’s un-stable economic climate.

 Those brave enough to get their feet wet, normally always succumb to the promises of off-the-shelf robotic platforms at the expense of bottom line operational budgets.
 These off-the-shelf machines promise to do just about everything businesses want them too, but they come with unattractive ROI’s, and the bitter truth is; humans are still more cost-effective actuators than even the most sophisticated robotic technologies.